 Beef roast is one of those things that is great for leftovers.
 It can be used just reheated as is or in a lot of other recipes.
 Here is how to store leftovers.

-- Refrigerate leftovers beef roast - Place the cooled roast in an airtight container - plastic or glass container.
-Place the broth, mushrooms, and onions in with the red wine beef roast.
+• Refrigerate leftover beef roast: Place the cooled roast in an airtight container—plastic or glass.
+Add the broth, mushrooms, and onions to the red wine beef roast.

-- Freeze leftover beef roast - Place the leftover beef roast in a freezer bag, remove all the air and freeze up to three months.
+• Freeze leftover beef roast: Place the leftover beef roast in a freezer bag, remove all the air, and freeze for up to three months.
 The leftovers are perfect for quick beef and noodles.

 Leftover Beef Roast Recipes